cepsdev/machines4ceps/README.md

 Machines4ceps is, like the very word suggests, the part of ceps which is concerned with **machines**, the other (built-in) part of ceps is **language**.

-## Features (machines4ceps as found in the standard distribution of the ceps tool)

-- UML 2.5 state charts (and more).
-- Concise notation.
-- Guards, Events, Actions etc.
-- Simulation.
-- Computation of State/Transition Coverage.
-- Wide variety of input formats supported, e.g.mermaid.js.
-- Wide variety of output formats supported, e.g. render state charts with mermaid.js
-- Supports WebSocket, Bosch-CAN.
-- Runs on any Unixish device.

-## Installation

-Details can be found [here](./INSTALL.md)

 ## Writing, running, and rendering state machines - Quick Start